wonge1/card_games/Games (3.0)/README.md

         - base outline for poker game flow made,
         - might want to add reshuffle into deck when empty
+        - need to add some kind of checking for valid bets in poker (to lil)

 **change poker check from (getting the hand then figuring out points) -> (getting points then figuring out the hand)**